therealgliz/blooket-hacks/README.md

 # Contact

-if you want to contact me just dm me on twitter https://twitter.com/glizuwu or join discord server https://discord.gg/Nj9Zs5VtFp
+if you want to contact me just dm me on twitter https://twitter.com/glizuwu